 One key historic stop in this region is the faded, pastel peninsula of Gallipoli, a fortress town that juts proudly into the Ionian Sea.
 Ancient Greeks, Vandals, Goths and Byzantines all left their mark on its island-based old town, which now contains this 10-room design hotel.
 Rooms with strong individual character have been furnished with an art-collector’s eye: Chinese ceramics rub up against Victorian fringed lamps and curvaceous mid-century sofas, while a multi-tiered roof terrace is a balmy spot for cocktail hour.

-Also in Lecce’s historical centre, this creamy limestone spot is hugged by silvery olive and scented orange trees.
+Also in Lecce’s historical centre, this creamy limestone resort in Puglia is hugged by silvery olive and scented orange trees.
 Inside, minimalist rooms have either rustic timber ceilings or high-arched stone features, some with living areas or mezzanine levels.
 This is a crisp, architectural, sharp-edged brand of luxury, offset by convivial guest dinners in the adjacent olive grove, and generous pours in the converted barn that acts as a bar.
 Book a cooking lesson with your hosts to dig into the local flavours.

 Deep in Puglia’s rural centre, this ‘diffused hotel’ is a scattering of self-catering apartments across various ancient buildings in the belltower-topped town of Locorotondo.
 Each apartment has its own charm: some petite with roof terraces and canopied day beds, others farmhouse-style, studded with kitchens and polished stone bathtubs that look like sculptures.
 All are infused with a sense of history.
 You’re welcomed with wine and biscuits on arrival, but then largely left to it (unless you need assistance).
 Explore Locorotondo, lauded as Puglia’s prettiest town, then head out for day trips to Ostuni and the beaches around Brindisi.